joshgunkel/workshop1/README.md

 Agenda
 --------------

-In today’s workshop, we’ll use Node.js to build a simple Web app that serves a web pages, exposes a REST API and persists data to a MongoDB database - all in “the cloud”.
+In today’s workshop, we’ll use Node.js to build a simple Web app that serves web pages, exposes a REST API and persists data to a MongoDB database - all in “the cloud”.
 For the web pages, we’ll use jQuery to make AJAX calls to our REST API.
 We’ll create a source code repository at GitHub.com and we’ll use Git to push changes to our source code repository.
 We’ll also use Git to deploy our app to Heroku, which will make our app publically accessible in “the cloud”.

 Preparation
 --------------